awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 D:A dozen small-sized craft frozen in the ice are afire under :a cold azure sky.
 It's near zero in the fire zone; and over :the ships now razed to the water's edge, a light haze hangs.
- :I'm dazed as I gaze at my own ship; I'd never recognize that :crazy maze of still fizzing ruins as a deck.
+ :I'm dazed as I gaze at my own ship; I'd never recognise that :crazy maze of still fizzing ruins as a deck.
 What a fizzle!

 I:(7)